juliasilge/tidytext/README.md

 ### Tidy text mining examples

 The novels of Jane Austen can be so tidy!
-Let's use the text of Jane Austen's 6 completed, published novels from the `janeaustenr` package and our function to unnest and tokenize.
-We can use the `tokenizers` package if installed, or else stick with `str_split`.
+Let's use the text of Jane Austen's 6 completed, published novels from the `janeaustenr` package and our function to unnest and tokenize; this function uses the [`tokenizers` package](https://github.com/lmullen/tokenizers).
 The default tokenizing is for words, but other options include characters, sentences, lines, paragraphs, and a regex pattern.
 By default, `unnest_tokens` drops the original text.

 ```r